-Create and Manage Service Agreements
+Create and Manage Services

-Service agreements support weekly, biweekly, monthly, quarterly, and annual schedules.
+Services support weekly, biweekly, monthly, quarterly, and annual schedules.

 Use weekdays for weekly-style schedules.
 For monthly-style schedules, choose either a day of the month or an nth weekday pattern.